MicrosoftDocs/architecture-center/docs/example-scenario/teams/securing-bot-teams-channel-content.md

 ### Alternatives

--   [App Service Environment](/azure/app-service/environment/intro) (ASE) can provide a fully isolated and dedicated environment for securely running App Service apps at high scale.
-This example doesn't make use of ASE to reduce costs, but the sample architecture could support it, with modifications.
+-   An [App Service Environment](/azure/app-service/environment/intro) can provide a fully isolated and dedicated environment for securely running App Service apps at high scale.
+This example doesn't make use of an App Service Environment to reduce costs, but the sample architecture could support it, with modifications.

 ## Scenario details